uhm-coe/insert-pages/readme.txt

 * Development release.

 == Upgrade Notice ==

+= 3.7.0 =
+Note: if you insert private pages/posts, please review the post authors of the pages containing the inserted page and confirm they have the capability to read the private content.
+This upgrade enforces private page visibility based on the role of the author of the page that inserts any private content.

 = 3.2.4 =
 Security notice: this update fixes a potential directory traversal attack where a WordPress user with Editor role or higher could include any php file by specifying it as a custom template in the Insert Pages shortcode.
 This vulnerability is limited because the attacker already needs to be an Editor or higher on your WordPress site.
 Example: [insert page='your-page' display='../../../../../../../../xampp/apache/logs/access.log']